aslepyan/CompressiveTactileSubsampling/README.md

 * The file `rot.m` analyzes the subsampled data of the rotator at different speeds (or frequencies) and generates the single-sided amplitude spectrums.

 ### Ricochet Angle
 The folder `code\instant_angle` is for the demo of tracking the instant angle of incidence of a bouncing ball.
-You can directly run the file `instant_angle.m` to see the animation for tracking.
+You can directly run the file `instant_angle.m` to see the tracking animation.
 * `instant_angle.m` is the main code for this demo;
 * `com.m` is a helper function that calculates the center of mass (COM) of the bouncing object;
 * `nameTransfer.m` is a helper function that converts the names for visualization.